juanshishido/columbiax-stdsa/statistics-and-probability/week00.md

 Statistics are numerical summaries of data.
 For example, we can calculate frequencies on a categorical variable's values.
 Statistics do not tell the whole story, but they are useful and meaningful.

+We can display counts (or frequencies) of the observed occurrences for each level in categorical variables.
+With quantitative data, we can count occurrences *within intervals*.
+In either case, the values can be converted to percentages or proportions.

+Bar plots can be used for visualizing categorical data.
+Histograms are useful for quantitative data.
+In a histogram, the height of each bar is called the "density."
+Multiplying the density by the width of its corresponding bar results in the proportion.

+There are lots of other visualization options that will be discussed in a future lecture.

+## Numerical Data II Simple Visualization and Summaries

+With numerical summaries, we are often interested in the "center of variation."
+This is the value around which most of the data is distributed around.
+There are two ways to summarize this: mean and median.

+The mean is the numerical average and the median is the midpoint.
+The mean is sensitive to outliers; the median is not.
+When there are outliers, as is often the case with wage data, for example, distributions are skewed.
+Wage data is usually right skewed, meaning that the outliers appear on the right side of the distribution&mdash;the highest values.
+In this case, the mean will always be larger than the median.

+It is also important to summarize variation.
+There are two statistics we can use for this: variance and standard deviation.
+The standard deviation is simply the square root of the variance.